 In this article we're going to discuss the topic of index funds.
 As part of that discussion, we'll first talk about the different types of funds found on the market today.
 Next, we'll talk about fee structures, and how they can affect the performance of a fund.
 Finally, we'll provide a list of some of the better performing funds.

-The stock market is a fairly efficient trading place.
+The stock market is an efficient trading place.
 There is a great deal of money at stake and market analysts, as well as investors, are constantly reviewing new information.
 As the impact of this information is understood, investors buy and sell stocks.
 In doing so, the market's efficiency remains intact.

-Many investors believe in the efficient market theory, and have given up on the idea of picking individual stocks.
+Many investors believe in the efficient market theory and have given up on the idea of picking individual stocks.
 Instead, they have turned their attention to the simplicity of index funds.
 But there are literally hundreds of funds to choose from, and the asset classes can be very different.

 One way to pick an index fund is to select from a certain asset class, or category, of funds.
 For example, the investor can choose from a selection that includes: large and small companies, growth and value, equity and fixed income, high-yield and investment grade, domestic and international.

 An index fund might contain as many as 3,000 company stocks.
-But the vast majority of these companies will have no impact on the fund's return.
+But the clear majority of these companies will have no impact on the fund's return.
 Most index funds are market-cap-weighted, meaning the overall return is generated by a small number of large companies (in terms of market capitalization) held in the portfolio.

 The investment outlook will also play a role in determining the type of fund picked.
 Mutual funds are better suited to investors that want to purchase shares over an extended period of time.
 However, if the intention is to move a large sum of money into the market, then an exchange-traded fund may be the better choice.
 The investor pays a brokerage fee to buy and sell shares in the exchange-traded fund, but the management fees are usually lower than more traditional open-ended mutual funds.